ibraheem-areeda/data-structures-and-algorithms/stack-and-queue/stack-and-queue.md

 The task is to implement a Stack and a Queue using a Linked List.
 The Stack class has a "top" property and supports push, pop, peek, and is_empty operations.
 The Queue class has a "front" property and supports enqueue, dequeue, peek, and is_empty operations.
-Both classes use the Node class to represent the nodes in the Linked List.
+Both classes use the Node class to represent the nodes in the Linked List .

 ## Whiteboard Process
 not required for this challenge